 In essence, asking for the sale is the bridge between the presentation and the close.
 A well-executed ask makes the closing process more natural and increases the likelihood of a successful sale.
 Both skills are critical in retail, and mastering the connection between them can significantly improve sales performance and customer satisfaction.

-It then proposes a specific action (for example, “Would you like to take this home today?”) and handles any final objections or hesitations about the recommendations made.
+• Proposing a specific action (e.g., “Would you like to take this home today?”)

 Closing the Sale